gnosis/GECO/Proposals/AddingModulesUI.md

 I want to do this stuff because:

-* I am Gnosis Safe user and want to use modules myself.
+* I am a Gnosis Safe user and want to use modules myself.
 * I am a creating the [https://github.com/gnosis/safe-modules/pull/23](`Bequest` module) that I also use in my other project, and I want to be able to make its UI, too, so this series of proposals.

 The goal is to make modules well supported in UI.